 The Civil Division defends lawsuits brought against the United States, such as constitutional torts, medical malpractice, negligence claims, defense of federal programs and agency decisions, employment discrimination, immigration, social security, and bankruptcy.
 In addition, the Civil Division brings affirmative civil rights actions and mortgage fraud cases on behalf of the government.

-The Civil Division is comprised of ten AUSAs in the Buffalo Office and three in the Rochester Office.
-AUSA Mary K. Roach is the civil Senior Litigation Counsel and organizes office-wide legal training twice a year, assigns mentoring relationships, and ensures that mandatory training on professionalism, ethics, sexual harassment, etc. is conducted on an annual basis.
+The Civil Division is comprised of nine AUSAs in the Buffalo Office and two in the Rochester Office.
+AUSA Mary K. Roach is the civil Senior Litigation Counsel and organizes office-wide legal training one to two times per year, assigns mentoring relationships, and ensures that mandatory training on professionalism, ethics, sexual harassment, etc. is conducted on an annual basis.

 In addition, the Civil Division has two specialized units.
 Those are as follows:

-The Affirmative Civil Enforcement Unit is responsible for civil enforcement of health care fraud, government procurement fraud, and other forms of fraud against the federal government.
+The Affirmative Civil Enforcement Unit (“ACE Unit”) is responsible for civil enforcement of health care fraud, government procurement fraud, and other forms of fraud against the federal government.
+The Unit also investigates while under seal qui tam or whistle blower actions that allege fraud against the government.